dmlc/treelite/docs/index.rst

 .. note:: A note on API compatibility

-  Since treelite is in early development, its API may change substantially in the future.
+  Since Treelite is in early development, its API may change substantially in the future.

 *********